 #2 – Allowance Method

-a) Mr. Unreal incurred losses and is not able to make payment at due dates.
+a) Mr. Unreal incurred losses and cannot make payment at due dates.

 b) Mr. Unreal goes bankrupted and will not pay at all.

-c) Mr. Unreal has recovered from initial losses and wants to pay all of its previous debts.
+c) Mr. Unreal has recovered from initial losses and wants to pay all its previous debts.

 The provision for doubtful accounts in the contra-asset account is deducted to write off bad debt.
 The likelihood that the firm will never receive payment for that loan will decrease the number of account receivables on the balance sheet.